skaarj1989/mWebSockets/README.md

-# ArduinoWebSocket
+# ArduinoWebSockets

-This library allows you to connect Arduino to WebSocket server
+Simple to use implementation of WebSocket client and server for Arduino

+Autobahn test suite results for [server](https://skaarj1989.github.io/ArduinoWebSocket/autobahn-testsuite/servers/index.html)

+###### client tests in progress ...

 ## Table of contents